 After you sweeten the almond butter, mix in the rest of the ingredients.
 Again, make sure all of the ingredients are completely dissolved so that they distribute evenly throughout the batter.

 Now you are ready to bake the brownies!
-Just grease your brownie pan and put the batter in the pan.
+Just grease your brownie pan with coconut oil or line with parchment paper and put the batter in the pan.
 Make sure you spread it out evenly so that it bakes at the same rate.

-The toothpick test won’t work on these brownies because they are so fudgy.
+The toothpick test won't work on these fudgy brownies because they are so moist.
 Just follow my time and temperature and they will be completely baked.

 I personally like to enjoy brownies with a hot cup of coffee.
 You might also enjoy them with a bowl of your favorite fruit or a strawberry freezer pop.

 The printable recipe card is just a little bit further below.
-First, here are some questions people often ask about making easy keto brownies.
+First, here are some questions people often ask about easy keto brownie recipes.

 How do you store leftover brownies?